oldhats/Cinema_Room_Manager/README.md

 Displays the amount of rows and seats while showing the seats that are already sold with a 'B' character.

-Can also see the staticsts of the theater like how many tickets have been sold and such.
+Can also see the statistics of the theater like how many tickets have been sold and such.